Quantcast

 Group of people in stress

-The changes may be subtle or more evident, but most of them feel that the loved one has changed from who they were.
-As for the person himself/herself, they may also notice how they think or feel about their surroundings and themselves as compared to earlier.
+The changes may be subtle or more evident, but most feel that the loved one has changed from who they were.
+As for the person themselves, they may also notice how they think or feel about their surroundings and themselves as compared to earlier.

 Is it normal?